 The comparison of my net worth against average and median statistics from Norway is given below:

 As a research scientist, my career progress is best measured by scientific outputs.
 ResearchGate contains the track records of most global researchers and academics.
-My profile can be viewed here to show that I’ve just entered the top 20%.
+My profile can be viewed here to show that I’m now in the top 12.5%.

 I track my progress using a custom scale where different outputs are weighted in terms of importance: 3 points for a thesis, 1 point for a peer reviewed journal paper where I am first author, 0.5 points for a peer-reviewed journal paper where I am a co-author, 0.5 points for a conference paper where I am first author, 0.25 points for a conference paper where I am co-author and 0.1 points for a popular science article I write for The Energy Collective or Energy Post.